solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 visualization through KQL.

-In addition to Log Analytics, the data can also be routed to Event Hubs for third-party integrations and Azure storage for long term backup.
+In addition to Log Analytics, the data can also be routed to Event Hubs for third-party integrations and Azure storage for long-term backup.

 ### MySQL audit logs

 MySQL has a robust built-in audit log feature.
-By default, this [audit log feature is disabled] in Azure Database for MySQL.
+This [audit log feature is disabled] in Azure Database for MySQL by default.
 Server level logging can be enabled by changing the `audit_log_enabled` server parameter.
 Once enabled, logs can be accessed through [Azure Monitor] and [Log Analytics] by turning on [diagnostic logging].